Sean Murphy Player Props: Braves vs. Athletics

-On Tuesday, Sean Murphy (batting .359 in his past 10 games) and the Atlanta Braves face the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 9:40 PM ET.
+Sean Murphy -- hitting .342 in his past 10 games -- will be in action for the Atlanta Braves versus the Oakland Athletics, with James Kaprielian on the mound, on May 31 at 3:37 PM ET.

-In his most recent appearance, he went 1-for-3 with an RBI against the Athletics.

 Sean Murphy Game Info & Props vs. the Athletics